-Enter the agency name responsible for ITD in the State: Department of Public Safety Enter the agency name responsible for PRISM in the State: NM Department of Taxation and Revenue
+Enter the agency name responsible for ITD in the State: Department of Public Safety

+Enter the agency name responsible for PRISM in the State: NM Department of Taxation and Revenue

-Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
+Problem Statement Narrative and Projected Goal: Describe any challenges encountered in implementing, maintaining, or improving your ITD and PRISM program compliance level (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 The State is in Step 7 PRISM compliance.

-Program Activities for FY 2022 - 2024: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.
+Program Activities for FY 2022 - 2024: Describe any activities that will be taken to implement, maintain or improve your ITD and PRISM programs.
+Include a description of O&M costs for ITD and PRISM.

 The State is in Step 7 PRISM compliance and will continue to maintain this compliance by involving the New Mexico Taxation and Revenue Department (NM-MVD) in the pick up orders and removal of non compliant carriers license plates.
-Further NMSP-CVE will support and assist FMCSA and NM-MVD in denying re-incarnated carriers and suspected reincarnated carriers.
+Further NMSP-CVE will support and assist FMCSA and NM-MVD in denying re-incarnated carriers and suspected re-incarnated carriers.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of ITD and PRISM progress (e.g., including quarterly SF-PPR reporting).